Sunday, January 25, 2015

 Little victories, they all ride with me.
 These days that's all I need. - Chris Knight

 The coyote is an example.

 Lying like a shadow in the low spot of the hay field.
-Lying there where the warmth of the night has eddied like swirling debris in a pocket of river, picking up dust in the surface film, swirling softly the detritus and guts of living and dead, the warm duff of time and friction , the nay of deer and the soft huff of elk as they cross the low ground, mixing the echoing chirps of hoppers and crickets with the spawn of gophers curled nose to tail under the ground.
-Stirring hair and feathers and cut hay stubble with new grass that pokes and breathes and leans toward the starry autumn morning where stars now fade and the school bus sweeps its lights across the swales.
+Lying there where the warmth of the night has eddied like swirling debris in a pocket of river.
+The air down there, barely moving, and cool, like water with dust in its surface film, swirling softly the detritus and guts of living and dead, the warm duff of time and friction.
+The air is mixed with the nay of deer and the soft huff of elk as they crossed the low ground.
+It is blended with echoing chirps of hoppers and crickets from yesterday, the spawn of gophers curled nose to tail under the ground.
+The air, in its slow colloidal movement stirs hair and feathers and cut hay stubble with new grass that pokes and breathes and leans toward the autumn morning under fading stars.

-A coyote is there most mornings supping the eddy of warmth and I wake this day and squint out the window and see the hump there stretching now.
-The first light of sun scratches a crease of mountain to the east as I tiptoe across the cold floor to the rifle on the table loaded and my daughter wakes.
+The small dog is there most mornings supping the eddy of warmth.
+He took the pullets last spring, three of them one at a time.
+I found them dismembered, feathers mostly and feet, in the hump of trees near the field.
+He stirred the dog's dish and the pointer too timid to flush away its kin.
+He scratched at the lawn's edge and pissed on the fenceposts.
+I don't begrudge him any of it.
+But, I wake this day and squint out the window and see the hump there stretching now.
+The first light of sun sliding past a crease of mountain to the east as I tiptoe across the cold floor to the rifle on the table, loaded, and my daughter wakes.

 What?
 She asks.
 Dad?
 She says.

 "I want to see."
 And she wakes another sister, and another.